SekoiaLab/Fastir_Collector/README.md

 This tool collects different artefacts on live Windows and records the results in csv or json files.
 With the analyses of these artefacts, an early compromission can be detected.

+## Downloads
+Binaries can be found in the [release page](https://github.com/SekoiaLab/Fastir_Collector/releases) of this project.

 ## Requirements
 - pywin32
 - python WMI